winery/winery/docs/dev/config/IntelliJ IDEA/README.md

   - Select "Repository UI".
 Click on "Play"
   - Select "Topolgoy Modeler".
 Click on "Play".
   - Open "http://localhost:4200" in your browser.
+10. Demonstration: Open winery-repository (AKA tosca-definitions) in IntelliJ
+    This ensures that you can work with the TOSCA files using the IDE.
+    1. Go to File -> Open...
+    1. Enter `C:\winery-repository`
+    1. Click "OK"
+    1. At the dialog "Open Project" choose "New Window"
+    1. Expand `winery-repository` (on the left side)
+    1. Expand `nodetypes`
+    1. Exapnd `http%3A%2F%2Fplain.winery.opentosca.org%2Fnodetypes`
+    1. Expand `NodeTypeWithTwoKVProperties`
+    1. Double click `NodeType.tosca`
+    1. Go to line 14
+    1. Type in `<`
+    1. See that `<tosca:CapabilityDefinitions` and other `tosca` elements are proposed
+    1. No further action required.
+You can close the window.

 ## Further Remarks